yaya2devops/bl0ckchain/README.md

  ## Cahier des charges:

 ### Project Goal:
-- Having a functioning Blockchain with a solid grasp of how they work.
+- Having a functioning Blockchain with a solid grasp.
-- how Blockchains work & the fundamental technology behind them.
+- How Blockchains work & the fundamental technology behind them.

 ### Project Steps
 * Step 1: Building a Blockchain